 Mental health is a critically under-resourced and neglected public health issue in South Asia.
 Moreover, a lack of public awareness leaves superstitions and fears unchallenged, and people unsupported.

-In Pakistan, more than 50 million people are affected by mental health issues such as depression and anxiety, yet there are fewer than 400 psychiatrists and 500 psychologists in the country.
-1 in 5 families are affected by mental health problems, while 1 in 10 families live with someone who needs psychiatric help.
-But there are only five mental health hospitals in the country and almost 90% of the population has no access to any kind of treatment, let alone effective and affordable services.
+In Pakistan, more than 50 million people are affected by mental health issues such as depression and anxiety, yet there are fewer than 400 psychiatrists and 500 psychologists and only five mental health hospitals in the whole country.
+Almost 90% of the population has no access to any kind of treatment, let alone effective and affordable services.

 In Sri Lanka, there are six million disabled people; 140,000 of these are young people and children.